 Going Nuclear: The Rise of the Brazilian Nuclear Industry

-Jennifer EaglinJennifer Eaglin is assistant professor in the Department of History at the Ohio State University.
+Jennifer EaglinJennifer Eaglin is associate professor in the Department of History at the Ohio State University.
 She is a 2021-2022 Consortium Research Fellow.

 As the hazards of man-made climate change intensify, global use of nuclear energy remains one of the most controversial non-carbon energy options.
 Brazil’s diversified energy matrix, for example, relies on nuclear energy for 3 percent of its national energy use and remains one of the few Latin American countries with multiple nuclear sites.
 Yet, few scholars heed Brazil in the broader global nuclear energy history traditionally dominated by the US, Europe, Russia, and Japan.
 After decades of trying to set up a nuclear industry with US support, President Ernesto Geisel partnered with West Germany to obtain the technology to develop the industry and created the state-owned entity, Nuclebras, to administer it in 1975.
 Energy independence and technology ownership ostensibly drove government investment as the Brazilian military dictatorship (1964-1985) sought to diversify away from the country’s heavy dependence on foreign oil in the 1970s.
 However, Brazilian officials had leveraged political, economic, and environmental resources to obtain the technology to develop their own nuclear industry.
 This project explores how various actors, from military and government officials to scientists and environmental activists, shaped Brazil’s domestic nuclear industry’s development in the late twentieth century, and the lasting influence of the nuclear industry on Brazil’s energy ambitions today.